Luigi Pasinetti: Structural Change and Economic Growth

 The six first chapters of the book provide the analytical core of the work.
 In them, Pasinetti sets the conditions for an economy with neither unemployment nor idle production capacity.
 Pasinetti's analysis always runs from the simple to the more general models.
-Thus - after studying the equilibrium conditions in the short run in chapter 2 - in chapter 3 he analyzes the most simplest of all growth models: population grows at a steady percentage rate, while technical, and demand coefficients (i.e., consumer preferences) remain constant over time.
+Thus - after studying the equilibrium conditions in the short run in chapter 2 - in chapter 3 he analyzes the simplest of growth models: population grows at a steady percentage rate, while technical, and demand coefficients (i.e., consumer preferences) remain constant over time.

 With these assumptions, two types of conditions are necessary to reach the full employment of resources.
 The first one is a macroeconomic condition: total expenditure must be equal to total income.
 The second is a set of sectoral conditions: each sector must have a rate of accumulation of capital sufficient to cover demand growth.
 Roughly, this is a series of ‘Harrod- Domar equations’: a specific Harrod- Domar equation must be satisfied in each particular sector.

 The most important outcome of this analysis is that Pasinetti shows that, under such assumptions, it does not matter whether the analysis is carried out in macroeconomic terms or -in a more disaggregated way- in sectorial terms.
 As the system expands, while its proportions remain constant, the analysis does not lose any generality if carried out in aggregate terms.
 So, this is the case to which macroeconomic models of growth can be correctly applied.
 "If the whole structure of the economic system were really to remain constant through time, any disaggregated formulation would not provided us with particularly useful insights, besides those that are provided already by the corresponding, much simpler, macroeconomic formulations."